JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ### Leaving a comment

-If the SPC member wishes to leave a comment they need to ensure it is *visible to reviewers, conveners and judges* first:
+If the SPC member just wishes to leave a comment (in particular for the MC Coordinator, but also for the other SPC members) they need to ensure it is *visible to reviewers, conveners and judges* first:

 ![](img/comment_visibility.png)

 Comments should be left when no explicit request to change tracks is considered needed, and they will be visible to the other SPC members (reviewers).

-It will be possible to leave comments also when asking for a track change, in which case this option is not needed.
+It will be possible to leave comments also when asking for a track change, in which case the present action is not needed.

 ### Review the proposed track